EPCCed/eidf-docs/docs/services/securedataroom/docs.md

 ### Setting up the correct groups and permissions on the VM

 User accounts require to be placed in the correct groups on the VM to ensure they have the correct file permissions and data access.
 When a user account is created in the portal it will be added to the default group `<project-name>`.
 If the user account requires Data Manager access they must also be added to the `<project-name>-manager` group.
-The VM admin must be added to this group as well as the `sudo` group.
+The VM Admin must be added to this group as well as the `sudo` group.
 To add a user to the group follow the guidance for the SAFE.
 [Creating a group](https://epcced.github.io/safe-docs/safe-for-managers/#how-can-i-set-up-project-groups-within-my-project) and then [adding users to the group](https://epcced.github.io/safe-docs/safe-for-managers/#how-can-i-add-users-to-an-existing-project-group).

 ### Sudo permissions